balacode/one-file-pdf/README.md

 	// create a new PDF using 'A4' page size var pdf = pdf.NewPDF("A4")

-	// add a page: this must be done before drawing pdf.AddPage()

 	// set the measurement units to centimeters pdf.SetUnits("cm")